France at the 2009 World Championships in Athletics

-France will compete at the 2009 World Championships in Athletics from 15 to 23 August.
+France competed at the 2009 World Championships in Athletics from 15 to 23 August.
 A team of 67 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
-Both of the country's medallists from the last Championships, Romain Mesnil and Yohann Diniz, are competing, as well as the emerging talents of Mahiedine Mekhissi-Benabbad and Renaud Lavillenie.
+Both of the country's medallists from the previous Championships, Romain Mesnil and Yohann Diniz competed, as well as the emerging talents of Mahiedine Mekhissi-Benabbad and Renaud Lavillenie.